-Since 1929, the Board of Water Supply has built, operated, and maintained a water system that extends island-wide and now serves O'ahu's population of about 1 million people.
+Since 1929, the Board of Water Supply has built, operated, and maintained a water system that extends island-wide and now serves Oahu's population of about 1 million people.
 The system has been built in phases over a century and currently has a replacement value of nearly \$16 billion.
 As one of the largest water systems in the country, it is made up of thousands of individual components or assets that are long lived and require long range planning.

-The BWS Water Master Plan and Infrastructure Investment Plan together identify approximately \$2 billion in capital improvements by 2028, and an additional \$3 billion by 2045.
-These investments in the water infrastructure will add new capacity to the system as well as refurbish and replace elements that are aging, including pipelines, water sources, pumps, treatment facilities, and reservoir storage.

-Continually reinvesting in the system is a responsible and necessary part to being financially sound, where forward-looking plans are not only developed but also implemented.
+The BWS Water Master Plan and Infrastructure Investment Plan together identify approximately \$1.9 billion in capital improvements by 2028, and an additional \$3 billion by 2045.
+These investments in the water infrastructure will add new capacity to the system as well as refurbish and to being financially sound, where forward-looking plans are not only developed but also implemented.
 As part of this implementation, the BWS's Long Range Financial Plan will be revisited every 5 years to make sure assumptions reflect current and evolving conditions and knowledge, and that appropriate adjustments are made as needed.